Vitamin C for preventing and treating tetanus

 Safety of vitamin C

-There is evidence indicating that high dose vitamin C is usually safe when administered intravenously.
+There is also evidence that high dose vitamin C is usually safe when administered intravenously.
 A matched case control study of cancer patients found that 10 g/day vitamin C by intravenous infusion for 10 days and orally thereafter was associated with a longer survival time which indicates the absence of harmful effects with such a dosage (Cameron 1976).
-High intravenous vitamin C doses, up to 65 g twice per week for 10 months, have also been reported for cancer patients (Padayatty 2006).
+Large doses of vitamin C have been administered intravenously for numerous patients without adverse effects (Padayatty 2006; Padayatty 2010).
+In a pharmacokinetic study, no adverse effects were reported with the administration of up to 100 g of vitamin C intravenously to healthy people (Padayatty 2004).
 A case report described the use of intravenous vitamin C doses at levels up to 28 g/day for a six-year-old boy with tetanus (Klenner 1954).
-There are few reports of severe harm caused by high-dose vitamin C administration.
-Furthermore, the death of a 68-year-old African American man was not attributed to the intravenous injection of 80 grams of vitamin C on two consecutive days per se, but to his coincident glucose-6-phosphate dehydrogenase deficiency (Campbell 1975).
-Consequently, there seems to be no concern about the safety of the intravenous dosage level, 1 g/day, used in Jahan 1984.

 Cathcart 1981 stated that patients with severe infections can take over 30 g/day of vitamin C orally without suffering from diarrhoea, whereas healthy people can take only 4 to 10 g/day.
 This difference in tolerable doses may be caused by the changes in vitamin C metabolism because of severe infections (Chakrabarti 1955; Hemilä 2006).
 Thus, it is possible that the range of safe doses extends to higher levels in people who have severe infections compared with healthy people.
-Nevertheless, in a pharmacokinetic study, no adverse effects were reported with the administration of up to 100 g of vitamin C intravenously to healthy people (Padayatty 2004).

 Authors' conclusions